-This list was updated on June 27 with information from the Small Business Administration.
+This list was updated on Aug.
+8 with information from the Social Security Administration and the Justice Department.

 The Office of Management and Budget has lifted President Trump’s hiring freeze for federal agencies, freeing them to take a more “surgical” approach to downsizing and reshaping their workforces.
-OMB does not plan to micromanage the efforts, instead allowing agencies to draft their own “high-level” reform plans by June 30.
+OMB does not plan to micromanage the efforts, instead allowing agencies to draft their own “high-level” reform plans.
 In September, after discussions with OMB’s Resource Management Offices, agencies will submit their final reform plans and long-term strategies for workforce cuts as part of their fiscal 2019 budget proposals.

 How have agencies responded to this new freedom?
 Some are voluntarily extending the hiring freeze until they can get their bearings and have more budget certainty.
 Others have already decided to offer buyouts.
 And at least one large department plans to reorganize without cutting its workforce.